roidrage/paperplanes/_posts/2012-2-16-fun-with-ruby-block-parameters.md

 Notice the definition of `(operator, limt)`.
 That little bead nicely extracts the array with operator and a percentage in it into two parameters.
-Here's something that blew my mind, chaining enumerators, collecting values and index from a hash, for example.
+Here's another thing that blew my mind, chaining enumerators, collecting values and index from a hash, for example.
 Note that hashes are sorted in Ruby 1.9, so this is a perfectly valid thing to do.